Founders Shares: Here’s How to Avoid a Huge Tax Bill

 Founders Share Tax: Paying Your Tax Bill

 But first things first, you’ll need to make sure you won’t get hit with an underpayment penalty.
-To do this, your withholdings from your paycheck and your estimated tax payments will need to total 110% of the tax you paid last year.
-If you’ve got that amount covered, then you’re good to go.
-If not, make an estimated payment now to get you to that 110% threshold.
+To do this, ensure your withholdings + estimated payments equal at least 110% of last year’s tax liability.
+If not, make an additional estimated payment now.
 (It’s best to work with a tax professional to figure this out.)

 After that, set aside the remainder of the $1,859,256 you’ll owe and put it into a high-yield savings account or a short-term bond fund.
 (I like to recommend parking funds for a tax payment in the DFA One-Year Fixed Income Fund, which may provide a higher rate of return than a typical savings account.)